Virtual desktops offer some attractive benefits, but storage systems that aren’t up to the task can make it hard to realize those benefits.

 HP’s VirtualSystem CV2 is designed to streamline VDI deployment and management in Citrix, Microsoft and VMware environments.
 For example, HP Insight Control for VMware vCenter Server enables a single administrator to manage storage, server and network infrastructure, with visibility into all virtual desktop storage volumes; a storage wizard helps with tasks such as creating and cloning new VMs, and adding or expanding datastores.

 Both vendors provide converged primary, backup and DR storage for VDIs in a single array solution, reducing Capex and simplifying management.

 The latest generation of VDI storage products will help unlock some of the benefits that have eluded users so far.
 Look for solutions that have been designed to meet the specific requirements of VDI storage.
 And remember that the VDI market is still in its early stages, so tread carefully by evaluating and qualifying a full VDI solution -- including compute, virtualization, networking, storage and management -- before you buy.

-BIO: Jeff Byrne is a senior analyst and consultant at Taneja Group.
+Jeff Byrne is a senior analyst and consultant at Taneja Group.